-The following table sets forth the dollar range of equity securities beneficially owned by each Trustee in the Fund and in all of the portfolios of the Trust (which for each Trustee comprise all registered investment companies within the Trust's family of investment companies overseen by him or her), as of December 31, 2021, including the amounts through the deferred compensation plan:
+The following table sets forth the dollar range of equity securities beneficially owned by each Trustee in the Fund and in all of the portfolios of the Trust and The RBB Fund, Inc. (which for each Trustee comprise all registered investment companies within the Trust's family of investment companies overseen by him or her), as of December 31, 2022, including the amounts through the deferred compensation plan:

 Name of Trustee Dollar Range of Equity Securities in the Fund (1) Aggregate Dollar Range of Equity Securities in All Registered Investment Companies Overseen by Trustee within the Family of Investment Companies

 INDEPENDENT TRUSTEES

 Julian A. Brodsky None Over \$100,000

 Gregory P. Chandler None Over \$100,000

-Lisa A. Dolly (2) None None
+Lisa A. Dolly None None

 Nicholas A. Giordano None \$10,001-\$50,000

-Arnold M. Reichman None \$50,001-\$100,000
+Arnold M. Reichman None Over \$100,000

 Brian T. Shea None \$10,001-\$50,000

 Robert A. Straniere None \$1-\$10,000

 INTERESTED TRUSTEE

 Robert Sablowsky None Over \$100,000

-(1) The Fund had not commenced operations prior to the date of this SAI.
+(1) The Fund commenced operations on December 29, 2022.